 Mining is a large industry sector accounting for a total of 13,294 mining operations in the United States alone (The National Institute for Occupational Safety and Health, 2015).
 The mining sector is represented by four types of mining operations: surface, underground, dredge and artisanal, which all require different infrastructures, equipment and operations.
 Beyond these differences, mining companies are further differentiated by commodity types as noted by the following breakdown of mines: 1,460 coal, 315 metal, 924 non-metal, 4,303 stone, and 6,292 sand & gravel mines.

 While the mining industry is comprised of a mix of large and small companies, it relies on millions of dollars of heavy equipment and machinery, numerous operators, complex operations, standards and procedures, as well as rigorous safety measures.
 Regardless of its size, managing a mining operation effectively and safely can be a daunting task.
 As has been the case in other industry sectors, mining companies are looking for ways to automate their operations to achieve optimal outcomes in the form of increased productivity while minimizing operational slowdowns and hazards.
 The solution lies in Computerized Maintenance Management Software (CMMS) which are highly sophisticated software systems that utilize thousands of data points that at any given time, can provide a user with an overview of a facility’s operation or alternatively, with the status of an individual piece of equipment.
-While CMMS systems can be tailored to meet the specific needs of a company, in general, they can track work orders, quickly generate accurate reports, and instantly determine which of their assets requires preventive maintenance or repairs.
+While CMMS systems can be tailored to meet the specific needs of a company, in general, they can track work orders, help with equipment asset management, quickly generate accurate reports, and instantly determine which of their assets requires preventive maintenance or repairs.
 Recent innovations in the software include secure cloud-based platforms, mobile device accessibility and paperless functionality that further increases ease of use and functionality.
 CMMSs are well suited toward the mining industry.

 Below are eight benefits of a CMMS for mining companies: